This course will develop your clinical skills, knowledge and critical understanding of minor injury and illness management to an advanced level.

 English requirements

-If your first language is not English, one of the following is required:
+English requirements: For those students whose first language is not English, the following qualification is also required: IELTS: 7.0

 Recommended reading

 - Purcell, D. (2010) Minor Injuries: A Clinical Guide for Nurses.
-Edinburgh: Churchill Livingstone.
+Edinburgh.
+Churchill Livingstone.